Lyudov/Project-ElectroService/README.md

 Introduction

 Welcome to the documentation for the Electro Service project.
-This educational platform provides a space for users to interact with electrical services.
+This app provides a space for users to interact with electrical services.

 Getting Started